puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

 * "`err: You cannot service a running 64-bit operating system with a 32-bit version of DISM.
 Please use the version of DISM that corresponds to your computer's architecture.`"

     As described in the Installation Guide, 64-bit versions of windows will redirect all file system access from `%windir%\system32` to `%windir%\SysWOW64` instead.
 When attempting to configure Windows roles and features using `dism.exe`, make sure to use the 64-bit version.
 This can be done by executing `c:\windows\sysnative\dism.exe`, which will prevent file system redirection.
 See <https://projects.puppetlabs.com/issues/12980>

+* "Error: Could not parse for environment production: Syntax error at '='; expected '}'"

+    This error will usually occur if `puppet apply -e` is used from the command line and the supplied command is surrounded with single quotes ('), which will cause `cmd.exe` to interpret any `=>` in the command as a redirect.
+To solve this surround the command with double quotes (") instead.
+See <https://projects.puppetlabs.com/issues/20528>.